JaneliaSciComp/dask-janelia/README.md

 cl = Client(cluster)
 ```

-Be default, an instance of `dask_jobqueue.LSFCluster` with sensible defaults (1 thread/core per worker, 16 GB of ram / worker on LSF) is returned when this code is running on the Janelia compute cluster (i.e., when the `bsub` command is detected in the environment).
+Be default, an instance of `dask_jobqueue.LSFCluster` with sensible defaults (1 thread / core per worker, 16 GB of ram per worker on LSF) is returned when this code is running on the Janelia compute cluster (i.e., when the `bsub` command is detected in the environment).
 Otherwise an instance of `distributed.LocalCluster` is returned.

 The automatic detection can be partially overrriden by supplying a keyword argument to `get_cluster`: